 He also wrote the sci-fi horrors Black Friday (1940, review, with Boris Karloff and Bela Lugosi) and The Ape (1941, starring Karloff).
 Universal liked the scripts, and gave him the task of conjuring up a script for The Wolf Man, thought as a vehicle for Lon Chaney Jr, as well as a chance to introduce a new character in the Universal horror franchise.
 In writing the script, Siodmak invented a whole new mythology for the werewolf.
 It was Siodmak that first came up with the idea that only silver can kill a werewolf.
 He was also the first to tie in the werewolf with the wolfbane plant.

 Curt Siodmak went on to write scripts or novels that inspired scripts of a whole host of horror and sci-fi films.
-These included Invisible Agent (1942), Frankenstein Meets the Wolf Man (1943), and I Walked With a Zombie (1943).
+These included Invisible Agent (1942, review), Frankenstein Meets the Wolf Man (1943, review), and I Walked With a Zombie (1943).
 In the fifties, the so-called Golden Age of American sci-fi, he penned the scripts for such B-grade films as The Magnetic Monster (1953), Riders to the Stars (1954), Creature with the Atom Brain (1955), and Earth vs. the Flying Saucers (1956).
-His 1942 novel Donovan’s Brain became a bestseller and inspired a whole slew of films, including The Lady and the Monster (1944), Donovan’s Brain (1953, review), The Brain (1962) and Hauser’s Memory (1970).
+His 1942 novel Donovan’s Brain became a bestseller and inspired a whole slew of films, including The Lady and the Monster (1944, review), Donovan’s Brain (1953, review), The Brain (1962) and Hauser’s Memory (1970).

 All in all, Siodmak and May create a worthy sequel to The Invisible Man.
 It is a bit ”tamer” than its pre-code predecessor, and although original director James Whale successfully combined pitch-black humour and horrors, this film plays up some of the comedy, and gives it a lighter tone.
 The film also goes to great length to set up Radcliffe as a likeable character, and for long stretches in the beginning where he talks to both Griffin and Manson he is shown as a good-hearted, charming, unassuming man, who begs them to restrain him if his mind should go.
 In The Invisible Man, Claude Rains’ character was set up as an egomaniacal bastard from from the very start, and Rains also played his role with a darker, more dangerous and brutal edge.
 Price lends his Radcliffe a more poetic touch, and even when he turns insane, he still seems to be clinging to some decency, as he never kills anyone until the very end of the film, and then they had it coming.
 Jack Griffin killed out of sheer spite.